isabellauhw/linearEncodeModel/README.md

 Run main analysis
 Go to the `main/` folder and run:
 ```
-vidDeconv_config;
+loop_run_vidDeconv;
 ```
 Currently, this script runs in a loop over datasets.
-In the future, the `vidDeconv_config.m` file can be simplified to only include the procedures to run.
+In the future, the `loop_run_vidDeconv.m` file can be simplified to only include the procedures to run.

 ### Usage Example
 ```